iamnick02/OOP---Rock-the-Shop/README.md

 - **[Project Requirements (PDF)](docs/Proiect_POO_2024_final.pdf)**

 ## 🏆 Key Features
-Employee Management:
+**Employee Management**:
 - Includes roles such as managers, order operators, and assistants.
 - Calculates salaries based on experience, bonuses, and performance.

-  Inventory Management:
+**Inventory Management**:
 - Adds, removes, and updates stock for products like clothing, CDs, and vintage records.
-- Calculates delivery prices and handles product-specific attributes (e.g., color, brand, rarity).
+- Calculates delivery prices and handles product-specific attributes (color, brand, rarity).

-  Order Processing:
+**Order Processing**:
 - Automatically assigns orders to available operators.
 - Validates and processes orders, ensuring compliance with inventory and business rules.

-  Reports:
+**Reports**:
 - Generates detailed performance reports, including:
   - Most orders processed by an operator.
   - Top 3 employees by salary and order value.

-  Modular Design:
+**Modular Design**:
 - Uses an extensible architecture based on inheritance and polymorphism.

 ## 🚀 How to Run
 - `git clone https://github.com/your-username/ROCK_the_SHOP.git`